togaritogarikun/setting/README.md

 does not work well with the recent macOS when you download gnuplot.

-Therefore, in this shell script, older version of gnuplot (5.2.5) will be installed not by homebrew.
+Therefore, in this shell script, the older version of gnuplot (5.2.5) will be installed not by homebrew.

 If your macOS is catalina,